jverzani/AMRVW.jl/examples/amrvw.md

 Once pushed to the bottom, the bulge is absorbed into the matrix, leaving an upper Hessenberg form.

-If the shifts are appropriately chosen, after a few iterations this resulting matrix can have an eigenvalue immediately read off and after deflation subsequent eigenvalues can be found.

 ### Shifts

+If the shifts are appropriately chosen, after a few iterations this resulting matrix can be "deflated" so that he algorithm can work on a smaller matrix.

 Above the bulge is created with a single rotator.
 As mentioned, for the real variable case, two rotators are used, so that the